TheThinkingHome/Automations/blueprints/template/entity_sentinel.md

 The two run together, picked per entity with no configuration.
 Unavailable always applies.
 Freeze applies when the device exposes something whose timestamp advances; if nothing on the device does, unavailable covers it alone.
 An entity can be flagged by both for different reasons.

 - **Structured output.** Each flagged entity carries its name, area, the `reason` it was flagged, how long it has been in that state, and its last-seen time with a human-readable age.
 - **A grace period after a restart.** A restart briefly reads much of the mesh as `unavailable` while it repopulates.
-For a short window after Home Assistant starts (`startup_grace_seconds`), flagging is held back so a restart never reports a false fleet-wide outage.
+For a window after Home Assistant starts (`startup_grace_seconds`, measured from the uptime sensor), flagging is held back so a restart never reports a false fleet-wide outage.
 - **Scope by entity, label, area, or device**, with include and exclude, and exclude always wins.

-This is an alpha, under active testing on a live system.
-Do not rely on it for anything load-bearing until it graduates.

 Full write-up and worked examples: <https://xeazy.com/battery-entity-sentinel-blueprint/>  Questions and discussion: <https://xeazy.com/logbook/>